U.S. Department of Transportation

 To: | Associate Administrators Division Administrators Division Directors |

-For an earmark to be eligible for repurposing, it must meet all of the following conditions under the Repurposing Provision:
+For an earmark to be eligible for repurposing, it must meet all the following conditions under the Repurposing Provision:

-Authorized or designated on or before September 30, 2011.
+Authorized or designated on or before September 30, 2013.
 This includes Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) (Public Law 109-59) earmarks which were authorized in FY 2005 but were allocated from FY 2005 through FY 2011.
 This includes applicable earmarks for which the description was subsequently revised by Congress.

 Administered by FHWA.
 Projects administered by other Federal agencies are not eligible for consideration.
 However, if the project was completed by another Federal agency and excess funding for the earmark is retained by FHWA, the excess funding may be repurposed.